placeholder pointing to column of related record shows values from wrong language

 $result, which then needs to pass it on.
 In general, it would be good to pass on this context in a more robust way, both here and in DataHandler.

-Updated by Florian Baumann over 4 years ago
+Updated by Florian Baumann almost 5 years ago

 There is no need for an extension to reproduce that.